NerdParker/Song-Popularity/README.md

 5. Future Work

 ### Data Exploration and Cleaning:
-All of the data files can be found in the "Data" folder.
+All the data files can be found in the "Data" folder.
 The initial data cleaning and exploration can be found in `Practicum Lyric Text Cleaning & Exploration.ipynb` and `Practicum MS subset Exploration.ipynb` in the `Jupyter Notebooks` folder as well as the respective python files in the `Python files` folder.